Jane Bragg Pitman

-Jane Bragg Pitman (September 1, 1825 – February 11, 1877) was an English-born reporter known for her shorthand in the United States.
+Jane Bragg Pitman (born Jane Bragg; September 1, 1825 – February 11, 1877) was an English-born reporter known for her shorthand in the United States.
 She was also active in the arts and crafts movement in the United States for her wood engravings.

-Biography
+Early life

-Jane Bragg was born in Birmingham, England, in 1825.
+Pitman was born in Birmingham, England, in 1825.
 She was the second daughter of a family with four sisters, Mary Ann, Elizabeth, Caroline and Maria and five brothers, Thomas, John, William, Joseph and Robert Bragg.
 She received an education at a private school in England and soon became a tutor for the institution.
-In 1844, she took a phonography class lead by Benjamin (Benn) and Isaac Pitman.
+In 1844, she took a phonography class led by Benjamin and Isaac Pitman.
 In 1849, she married Benjamin Pitman.
-In June 1850, Jane and Benjamin Pitman had their first daughter, Agnes Pitman.
+In June 1850, Jane and Benjamin had their first daughter, Agnes Pitman.
 The couple had their first son, Arnold, in 1851 and their second son, Ellis, in 1853.

 While pregnant with her third child, Elis, the Pitman family moved to the United States in January 1853.
 They moved to the United States due to the influence of Benjamin Pitman's brother, Isaac, who wanted to establish and spread phonographic shorthand before it was popularized.
 Soon after the move, while transitioning in Philadelphia, Pennsylvania, Jane gave birth to her second son, Ellis.
 Both Ellis and Arnold died during their brief stay in Pennsylvania.
 By 1855, the Pitman's settled in Cincinnati, Ohio, where her husband established the Cincinnati Phonographic Institute.

+Career

 In Cincinnati, Bragg learned the publication of phonographic and phonetic works, engraving and type setting, and typography.
-She revised the final proofs of D.S Smalley's "American Phonetic Dictionary of English Language" published in 1855.
+She revised the final proofs of D. S. Smalley's American Phonetic Dictionary of the English Language published in 1855.
 Bragg was also noted to work with her husband in assisting his court case reports and dictating matter from testimonies.
 She improved court dictation by using a team of writers to dictate one sentence at a time and combine it together later.
 Bragg was the official reporter for the New Orleans riot of 1866.